Gabriella439/post-rfc/voice-feminization.md

 feminize your voice regardless of what you choose to do.
 There are no shortcuts here.

-### Great news: you can still feminize your voice much more than you think
+### Great news: you can feminize your voice quite well!

 Don't despair!
 A lot of transfems greatly underestimate how much they can feminize their voice.
 Even if your pre-transition voice is extremely deep